svegalopez/hermit-server/README.md

 ## Ci-Cd

-Using Github Actions and Heroku pipelies, the workflow is the following:
+Using Github Actions and Heroku pipelines, the workflow is the following:

 - Commit to your feature branch
 - Open a PR from feature branch into main